richy58729/Modernizr-test-current-browser/src/README.md

   too, but you'll have to change 'gulpfile.js' so it watches 'package-lock.json' instead of 'yarn.lock' in the 'watch-yarn.lock' task, unless you don't care about gulp and want to do stuff by hand).

+1. Run yarn.
+It will fetch all modules and dependencies present in 'package.json'.
-Start gulp and keep it running.
+2. Start gulp and keep it running.
 It watches several files for changes and automatically builds and compiles stuff, and such.

 <hr style="border-bottom-color: #000; border-bottom-width: 1px; margin-left: 1em; margin-right: auto; width: 80em" />